 The Board must approve ECCU entering into any agreement which requires the use of derivatives, asset backed securities, or collateralised debt obligations or gearing.
 ECCU currently does not invest directly in any complex financial instruments and should it ever do so the Board would ensure that ECCU had access to appropriate expertise to understand, monitor and manage these products.
-The ECCU Board has approved an investment, managed by ILIM, in an Absolute Alpha Fund, a collective investment scheme which can, as with the equity fund, use hedge fund-like strategies for the purpose of efficient portfolio management in order to help meet the fund's objectives.

 ECCU evaluates all investments according to Solvency II valuation principles.
-ECCU does not solely rely on any valuation provided by financial institutions or similar third parties.
-The Finance Manager performs independent verification of the value of government bonds on a sample basis.
 The performance of the external investment manager is reviewed on an annual basis.